4350pChris/blog/rapper-vocabulary-analyzer.md

 ### Message Queues

 Since I was quite sure I wouldn't want to do all of the work in a single lambda function, I needed a way to communicate between them.
-For this, I decided to use [SQS](https://aws.amazon.com/sqs/), as I had already commited to using AWS and this seemed like the way to go.
+For this, I decided to use [SQS](https://aws.amazon.com/sqs/), as I had already committed to using AWS and this seemed like the way to go.
 I had also considered using [SNS](https://aws.amazon.com/sns/), but decided against it, as I didn't see the purpose at the time.
 This proved to be a mistake, albeit one that was quite straightforward to fix, as I will explain later.

 ### Database